RyuSeiri/watermarker/README.md

   -a ANGLE, --angle ANGLE
                         rotate angle of watermarks, default is 30 --font-family FONT_FAMILY
-                        font family of text, default is './font/青鸟华光简琥珀.ttf' using font in system just by font file name for example 'PingFang.ttc', which is default installed on macOS --font-height-crop FONT_HEIGHT_CROP
+                        font family of text,using font in system just by font file name for example 'PingFang.ttc', which is default installed on macOS --font-height-crop FONT_HEIGHT_CROP
                         change watermark font height crop